ywharton/resbaz/cod.md

 If a participant engages in harassing behaviors, the anti-harassment officers may take any action they deem appropriate, including warning the offender or expulsion from the event.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, participants to contact police or crisis services, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact <a href = "mailto: researchdata@auckland.ac.nz">researchdata@auckland.ac.nz</a> We will assist participants to contact police or crisis.

 We value your attendance.
 We expect participants to follow these rules throughout their engagement with the Research Bazaar.